Zach-G/MWOMechScraper/README.md

 1. Left-click the Windows button on your taskbar then right-click "This PC" and select "Properties".
 2. Look for "Advanced system settings" on the window that pops up and left-click it.
 3. Left-click on the "Environment Variables" button on the bottom right.
 4. In the "System variables" section, select the "Path" variable and click "Edit".
-The next screen shows all. directories that are currently associated with the PATH variable.
+The next screen shows all directories that are currently associated with the PATH variable.
 5. Left-click "New" and enter Python's install directory (The path to where Python was installed).

 **NOTE**: Usually you can find the installed binary in this path location if you did not select a path, like `%APPDATA%\Local\Programs\Python`